Skip to main content

 $259+

-We include Mission Darkness because honest comparison requires it: you cannot rank EMF blankets without acknowledging the product that genuinely tops the leaderboard on raw shielding.
-TitanRF is what you get when a company that builds Faraday evidence bags for police departments releases a residential cut.
-The fabric is dense, conductive across both warp and weft, and tested by independent labs against MIL-STD 188-125 — the military electromagnetic-pulse hardening standard.
+We include Mission Darkness for completeness.
+TitanRF is what you get when a company that builds Faraday evidence bags for police departments releases a consumer product.
+The fabric is dense, conductive across both warp and weft, and references MIL-STD 188-125 — a military electromagnetic-pulse hardening standard designed for infrastructure, not personal use.

 The trade-off is hand-feel and use-case fit.
 TitanRF is stiffer than any other blanket on this list.
 It rustles like a tarp.
 It's difficult to drape conformally over a sleeping child.
 The features that make it a 100 dB Faraday textile (tight weave, dual-axis conductivity, edge-stitched ground continuity) are the same features that make it less pleasant against bare skin than DefenderShield's bamboo/cotton or HAVN's silver-blend outer.

 For most readers, the practical lesson from the TitanRF spec sheet is that 80–120 dB attenuation is dramatically more than household exposure scenarios require.
 If a 25 dB blanket reduces your shielded-path Wi-Fi exposure from 0.16% of the FCC limit to 0.0005%, an 80 dB blanket reduces it from 0.16% to 0.0000000016%.
 The difference is real but unmeasurable biologically.
-If your concern is everyday home Wi-Fi attenuation, the right product is a softer, cheaper blanket.
+If your concern is everyday home Wi-Fi attenuation, RADIHALT is the smarter everyday buy: softer, lighter, dramatically cheaper, and built for laptop and phone shielding rather than forensic isolation.

 Pros